Portland, Oregon Natural Disaster List. Is your Home Safe?

 3. Portland Heat Waves and Urban Heat Islands

-While this is good to hear, AP News reports that no one anywhere is out of the woods when it comes to the effects of climate change.
+AP News also reports that no one anywhere is out of the woods when it comes to the effects of climate change.
 Being prepared and planning for future potential extreme heat waves in Portland should be on everyone’s minds.

 Learn more about how to get cash back when you add or replace a qualifying central air conditioning system.